Do you have an interest in evidence-based policy?

 Do you want to build your networks?

-We are looking for enthusiastic people from across the university to join the 2023-24 CUSPE committee.
+We are looking for enthusiastic people from across the university to join the 2024-25 CUSPE committee.
 Cambridge University Science and Policy Exchange (CUSPE) is the society dedicated to linking early career researchers and policy-makers, and our committee works to organise opportunities throughout the year to discuss current policy issues, provide skills development and career insights for researchers, and allow them to develop networks with policy-makers.

-Available Roles
+Available Roles – Round Two

-Positions are open for students, post-doctoral researchers, and alumni of the University of Cambridge to join our committee serving as:
+Positions are currently open for students, post-doctoral researchers, and alumni of the University of Cambridge to join our committee serving as:

 • Vice President